buyolympia/land-gallery-website/README.md

 Details on how to load 11ty can be found here: https://www.11ty.dev

 And this is me doing it from my air, just to see.

+And now trying to push to github pages and see what happens.